Schmo103/Euclid/README.md

 		  3. alongside characters, practive ideal art -> engine flow, impliment into siege(animation-wise)
-		  4. recruit sam and paul and prep them for jam help -as of now, I am going on fall break and will learn server browser during that time
+		  4. recruit sam and paul and prep them for jam help -as of now, I am going on fall break and will learn server browser during that time -micah is learning networking this week, we will both watch finepointcgi vids on networking and server browser